joelparkerhenderson/demo-rust-axum/README.md

 * Mio: Minimal portable API on top of the operating-system's evented I/O API.

-* Tracing: Unified, structured, event-based, data collection and logging.
+* Tracing: Unified, structured, event-based data collection and logging.

 * Bytes: A rich set of utilities for manipulating byte arrays.